USS South Dakota (SSN-790)

 USS South Dakota (SSN-790), is a nuclear powered in service with the United States Navy.
-The contract to build her was awarded to Huntington Ingalls Industries in partnership with the Electric Boat division of General Dynamics in Newport News, Virginia on 22 December 2008.
+The contract to build her was awarded to Huntington Ingalls Industries in partnership with the Electric Boat division of General Dynamics in Newport News, Virginia, on 22 December 2008.
 This boat is the seventh of the Block III submarines which will feature a revised bow, including some technology from SSGNs.
 The keel laying ceremony took place on 4 April 2016.
 The boat's sponsor is Deanie Dempsey, wife of General Martin Dempsey.
 Her christening ceremony took place on 14 October 2017 in Groton, Connecticut.

-In Popular Culture
+In popular culture

 In 2024, Business Insider filmed a short documentary aboard the USS South Dakota showing how Navy culinary specialists prepare meals for the crew members while on board.